|

 A 2007 report published by the US Department of Agriculture (USDA) compares nearly 400 foods for their flavonoid content.
 The researchers concluded that instant green tea has only 10% of the antioxidants found in a cup of regular tea.

 Without the antioxidants, you would be missing out on most of the health benefits of green tea.
-Drinking more of this instant tea powder won't help, as you will see next.
+Drinking more of this instant tea powder won't help either.

 Drinking tea is seldom associated with any serious side effects.